MysteryPancake/Houdini-Fun/README.md

 ## HDA: Laplacian Filter

-Another thing you can do with the [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) is an equalizer.
+Another thing you can make with the [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) is a geometry equalizer.

-Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) to get more or less detail.
+Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) to get more or less detail in the geometry.

 Thanks again to [White Dog](https://x.com/whitedo27114277?lang=en) for his [Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd)!
 I remade it in OpenCL for better performance.